Canvas FAQs for SWOSU University Faculty

 - "Pinned" is for discussions that an instructor wants to leave at the top of the Discussions section regardless of the activity---just drag an existing Discussion up to that category's space to "pin" it.

-- "Open" Discussions are the Discussions that permit students to post and they'll be sorted by the last post date.
+- "Open" Discussions are the Discussions that permit students to post and they will be sorted by the last post date.
 In the "Open" category, the most active Discussions should float up to the top of that space while discussions that have no recent activity move down the list.

 I'm having trouble writing a discussion post.